benhoyt/benhoyt.github.com/writings/goawk.md

 After figuring out the unknown arguments types, the resolver assign integer indexes to all variable references, global and local.

 ### Interpreter

+*Update: As of v1.15.0, GoAWK uses a faster [bytecode compiler and virtual machine](/writings/goawk-compiler-vm/) instead of a tree-walking interpreter.*

 The interpreter is a simple tree-walk interpreter.
 The interpreter implements statement execution and expression evaluation, input/output, function calls, and the base value type.